vdelachaux/UI-with-Classes/UI/Documentation/Classes/static.md

 ## <a name="Properties">General</a>

-> 📌 Other properties are described below in the section devoted to them.
+> 📌 Other properties & functions are described below in the section devoted to them.

 |Properties|Description|Type|Writable|
 |:----------|:-----------|:-----------|:-----------:|